10 Real Haunted Houses From All Over the United States

 The Franklin Castle is a private residence, so you can't tour it, but some ghost tours pass by the home to tell its spooky story.

 George Washington Vanderbilt II built this stately vacation home in the 1800s.
 Since then, it has gained a reputation for being one of the most haunted places in the state and the country.

 While nothing completely nefarious seems to have happened on the estate, the home’s former owners seem to remain very active, even in the afterlife.
 After Vanderbilt died in 1914, his estate passed on to his children, who decided to open the home up to the public.
 That’s when the activity apparently began.

-Visitors have claimed to hear a woman’s voice, possibly Vanderbilt’s wife, Edith, calling his name as well as some ghostly apparitions.
+Visitors have claimed to hear a woman’s voice, possibly Vanderbilt’s wife, Edith, calling his name, and some say they've spotted some ghostly apparitions.
 The estate also features a number of hidden doors and passageways, adding to the home’s overall spook-factor.

 Today, anyone can tour the estate either on their own or with a guide, according to the estate’s website.
 There are also winery tours and places to stay nearby if you’re hoping to get a nice, long trip out of it.
 However, there is no dedicated ghost tour.